Loc15/PicoGamepadConverter/README.md

 ### Prerequisites

-- Raspberry Pi Pico microcontroller or onother RP2040 boards.
+- Raspberry Pi Pico microcontroller or another RP2040 boards.
-- OTG cable (micro-USB or USB-C it depents on your board)
+- OTG cable (micro-USB or USB-C it depends on your board)
 - USB female connector (Recommended be the same type of OTG cable)
-- USB cable (micro-USB or USB-C it depents on your board)
+- USB cable (micro-USB or USB-C it depends on your board)
 - Two push buttons (_Optional but RECOMMENDED!_)
 - Breadboard (_Optional_)